 It was the worst experience of my life.
 Worse than grief, worse than loss.
 There was nothing I could do about it, and I was scared it would last the rest of my life.

-It’s important to be aware of the signs and symptoms of postnatal depression, and seek effective treatment early.
+It’s important to be aware of the signs and symptoms, and seek effective treatment early.

 Symptoms of postnatal depression